 Well, grunty, she slapped her hands together, to dispel the dust, I’ll do you this one favour.
 What do you say we leave this place?

 Everywhere at once, the puppets collapsed onto themselves, as though every last one of their remaining strings was severed at once.
 She leaped acrobatically back, and assumed a defensive crouch.
 Then she relaxed.

-Woooops, she sniffled meekly.
+Oooops, she sniffled meekly.
+Well..?
+Shall we?

 She walked on, lost in thought.
 She could not fathom having missed the hunt.
 She usually had such a sense for these things.
-She wondered where the shaman had been.
+She wondered where the Shaman had been.
 No, she corrected herself.
 The question was not where.
 She glanced about at the murderous exhibition.

 Not where, she whispered.
 Which.

 She felt keen empathy for her fallen selves and, for once, did not envy the battle they had waged.